 These ingredients would then be ground up into a paste by melting them over a fire.
 A liberal application of spit or animal fat would then be added to make the paste nice and gloopy.

 Step 3: Start Painting

-Finally the paint could be applied to the wall by hand, a brush made from animal hair or sprayed on with a hollowed out bone.
+Finally, the paint could be applied to the wall by hand, with a brush made from animal hair, or sprayed on with a hollowed-out bone.
 There have even been crayons made from ochre found by archaeologists - a bit like ancient Crayola's!

 What were the paintings of?

-Stone Age cave painting were usually of three different things; hands, animals and people.
+Stone Age cave paintings were usually of three different things; hands, animals, and people.
 Here's some examples: